-Alright, Vancouver, we’ve endured one heckuva weekend of heat, and things are definitely getting toasty this week as well, to put it mildly.
-Before you look at the temps and start scouring for an air conditioner that’s likely already sold out, why not check out some fun (and economical) alternatives??
+Alright, Vancouver, we’ve got another heatwave coming up, and now is the time to prepare.
+Before you look at the temps and start scouring for an air conditioner that’s likely already sold out, why not check out some fun (and economical) alternatives?
 We’ve rounded up some of the best tricks of the trade – so let’s get into it.

 Here are some cheap tips and tricks to cool off this summer.